RajeevAtla/resume/typst/rajeev_atla_resume.typ

     consistent: true,
 )

-Eleanor and Samuel Sneath Merit Scholarship for Engineering Students
+Recipient of Eleanor and Samuel Sneath Merit Scholarship for Engineering Students

 Coursework:
 AI,